Injustice 2: Characters

 The base roster for Injustice 2 includes 28 playable fighters, consisting of both new and returning heroes and villains.
 The game also features 10 additional characters available as downloadable content (DLC).
 Red Hood, Starfire, and Sub-Zero made up Fighter Pack 1, while Fighter Pack 2 brought in Black Manta, Hellboy, and Raiden, and Fighter Pack 3 introduced Atom, Enchantress, and the TMNT.
 Darkseid was a pre-order bonus and later made available as standalone DLC from the Fighter Packs.

-New playable characters are listed below in bold, while guest characters are listed below with an underscore.
+New playable characters are listed in bold, while guest characters are listed with an underscore.